 Research and Other Positions

-2013 – 2014 Research assistant (Angharad N. Valdivia), Institute Communications Research, University of Illinois at Urbana-Champaign (UIUC), USA Research work, editing of the departmental newsletter and learning material
+Research assistant (Angharad N. Valdivia), Institute Communications Research, University of Illinois at Urbana-Champaign (UIUC), USA

-2012 – 2014 Research assistant (Robert McChesney), Department of Communications, University of Illinois at Urbana-Champaign (UIUC), USA Assistance in research work
+Research assistant (Robert McChesney), Department of Communications, University of Illinois at Urbana-Champaign (UIUC), USA

-2012 – 2014 Tutor (voluntary), Education for Justice Project (Higher Education in Prison), UIUC and the Danville Correctional Center, Illinois, USA
+Tutor (voluntary), Education for Justice Project (Higher Education in Prison), UIUC and the Danville Correctional Center, Illinois, USA

-2003 – 2006 Student assistant, Erfurt School of Public Policy, University of Erfurt, Germany Assistance to faculty members, administration and research work, organization of conferences
+Student assistant, Erfurt School of Public Policy, University of Erfurt, Germany

-2005 – 2006 Research assistant, Environmental Policy Research Center, Free University Berlin, Germany
+- Environmental Policy Research Center, Free University Berlin, Germany

-2004 – 2004 Research assistant, Chair of Comparative Religion and Islam Sciences, University of Erfurt, Germany
+- Chair of Comparative Religion and Islam Sciences, University of Erfurt, Germany

 Work in Progress

-My thesis research examines the media transition in East Germany after the fall of the Berlin Wall.
+My dissertation research examines the media transition in East Germany after the fall of the Berlin Wall.
 I'm particularly interested in how the media market emerged once the socialist party lost its hegemony over the press and its party papers.
-I am currently working on publications based on this research.
+I defended my thesis in May 2018 and am currently working on publications based on this research.
+Follow-up projects include: